Alpine Convention: Thematic Working Bodies

-Signatures and ratifications of the Framework Convention and its Protocols
+Framework Convention and its Protocols

 The first meeting of interested countries took place in Berchtesgaden in December 1989.
-On 7 the Framework Convention was signed by Austria, Germany, France, Italy, Liechtenstein and Switzerland.
-Slovenia signed on 29 and Monaco on 20.
+On 7 November 1991 the Framework Convention was signed by Austria, Germany, France, Italy, Liechtenstein and Switzerland.
+Slovenia signed on 29 March 1993 and Monaco on 20 December 1994.
 Ratification occurred between 1994 and 1999.

-Below is a brief overview about the signatures and the state of ratifications:
+Below is a brief overview about the signatures and the state of ratification:

 To date, Alpine states have signed all the protocols, except Monaco that did not sign the protocol 'Energy' and the European Union that did not sign the protocols 'Mountain Forests' and 'Settlement of disputes'.
 Regarding protocol ratification, Switzerland has not ratified any protocols yet.

 Protocols and Declarations linked to the Framework Convention

 Under the convention, Member States should adopt specific measures in twelve thematic areas (Population and Culture, Spatial Planning, Air pollution, Soil Conservation, Water Management, Conservation of Nature and the Countryside, Mountain Farming, Mountain Forests, Tourism, Transport, Energy, and Waste Management).
 Of these areas, eight are now protocols annexed to the Framework Convention: